 Formal budgetary integration is employed as a management control device.
 Budgets are adopted on a basis consistent with generally accepted accounting principles.
 An annual budget is adopted for the General Fund, Wireless Fund and Capital Fund.
 These annual budgets lapse at fiscal year end.
+Expenditures may not legally exceed budgeted appropriations at the line item level.

-During the year, there was one budget amendment.
+During the year, there were no budget amendments.